 Samanids and Samarkand

 Samanid rulers mostly supported the Abbasids and copied Abbasid government.
 They were technically part of the Abbasid Empire, though really they were pretty much independent.
 One of their capital cities was Samarkand, the old capital of the Sogdians.

 Like the Sogdians before them, the Samanids kept on traveling between West Asia and China as traders.
-Samanid coins were the common currency of the Silk Road in the 800s and 900s AD, so even people as far away as the Vikings in Scandinavia often used Samanid coins.
+Samanid coins were the common currency of the Silk Road in the 800s and 900s AD.
+Even people as far away as the Vikings in Scandinavia often used Samanid coins.

-As educated traders, the Samanids ran a kingdom that supported education and art.
-They attracted scholars like the scientists al-Razi and Ibn Sina.
-The Samanids probably brought crucible steel technology from India north to Afghanistan, Iran, Turkmenistan, and Uzbekistan, selling steel to the Vikings and to China.
-They also supported Islamic architecture, building mosques and palaces all over Central Asia.
+The Samanids probably brought crucible steel technology from India north to Afghanistan, Iran, Turkmenistan, and Uzbekistan.
+The Samanids sold steel to the Vikings and to China.
+They also supported Islamic architecture.
+They built mosques and palaces all over Central Asia.